sytabaresa/kingly/README.md

 In short the history state allows to short-circuit the default entry behaviour for a compound state, which is to follow the transition triggered by the INIT event.
-When transitioning to the history state, one transitions towards the last seen atomic state for the entered compound state.
+When transitioning to the history state, transition is towards the last seen atomic state for the entered compound state.

 ### Example run
 To illustrate the previously described transducer semantics, let's run the CD player example.